janclarin/jisho-alfred/README.md

 search for "だて".

 ### Open search result in browser
-Press `Enter` on a selection to open the result on Jisho.org.
+Press `Enter` on a search result to open the result on Jisho.org.

 ### Display large version of search result
-Press `CMD`+`L` on a selection to display a large version of the kanji or kana search result title.
+Press `CMD`+`L` on a search result to display a large version of the kanji or kana.
 This is useful for looking at detailed kanji.

+### Update
+Jisho Alfred Workflow checks for updates once a day during the first search.
+If an update is found, it will display an update search result.
+To update, just press `Enter` on the update search result.

+To check for updates manually, enter `ji workflow:update` in Alfred.

 ## Credits
 Thank you to the people at [Jisho.org](http://jisho.org/about) for making a